-II / B.ITITMCC - ITALIAN MISSION CONTROL CENTRE1.
-GENERAL
+II / A.IT ITMCC - ITALIAN MISSION CONTROL CENTRE

-The Italian Mission Control Centre is located in Bari, at the Italian Coast Guard Naval Base, together with one LEOLUT and one GEOLUT (see Annex II / A).
+The Italian Mission Control Centre is located in Bari, at the Italian Coast Guard Naval Base, together with one LEOLUT and one GEOLUT.

 The LEOLUT is equipped with an antenna which tracks all Cospas-Sarsat satellites passing over Bari, unless two satellites are in conflict.
 The LEOLUT is able to localise transmitters and distress beacons in local mode and global mode.
 Interferers in the 406.0 MHz to 406.1 MHz frequency band are localised in the local mode and forwarded to the Italian Telecommunication Authority for subsequent action through the ITU.